nominetresearch/microbit-networking-book-python/index.md

 About the authors
 -----------------

-"Networking with the Micro:bit" was created by two researchers, Cigdem Sengul and Anthony Kirby.
+"Networking with the Micro:bit" book was created by two researchers, Cigdem Sengul and Anthony Kirby.
+To create the Python version of this book, Jonathan Grout worked with Cigdem Sengul to carefully convert all activities to their
+Micropython versions.

 This book was made possible by Nominet, the .uk DNS registry, which means it runs the part of the Internet that controls how names like
 [http://www.bbc.co.uk)](http://www.bbc.co.uk) are used over the Internet, when people, computers, or devices like tablets or smartphones try to connect to them.